Romance in Durango

 "Romance in Durango" is the seventh song (or the second song on Side 2 of the vinyl) on Bob Dylan's 1976 album Desire.
 It was written by Dylan and Jacques Levy, who collaborated with Dylan on most of the songs on the album.
 The chorus contains several lines sung in Spanish, resulting in the song being released as a single in Spain in 1977.
-It was also released as a b-side to the Japanese single of "One More Cup of Coffee" in 1976.
+It was also released as a b-side to the Japanese single of "One More Cup of Coffee (Valley Below)" in 1976.
 The song was produced by Don DeVito.

 Composition and recording

 "Romance in Durango" is one of many narrative songs on Desire (perhaps reflecting the influence of co-writer Jacques Levy who was known primarily as a theater director).
 The first-person narrator tells of an adventure in Durango, Mexico, where Sam Peckinpah's Pat Garrett and Billy the Kid, which Dylan both scored and acted in, had been filmed in 1972 and 1973.
 In their book Bob Dylan All the Songs: The Story Behind Every Track, authors Philippe Margotin and Jean-Michel Guesdon note that the "story of the song is similar to a cowboy movie scenario.
 An outlaw and his lover are on the run...with a posse of sheriffs and bounty hunters on their trail.
 But it is also a typically Dylanesque story, in the sense that the main character of the song is haunted by his murder of a close friend named Ramon".

 The song is performed in the key of D major and its arrangement has, according to Dylan scholar Tony Attwood, "a Mexican feel" imparted through the instrumentation ("the trumpet calls") and percussion ("the rhythms associated with Central American music").
 It is often described as a musical and lyrical descendant of Marty Robbins' classic country-western song "El Paso".
 The studio version features twenty musicians and backup singers, including Eric Clapton on guitar and Emmylou Harris on harmony vocals.
 It is the only recording from the earliest sessions of Desire that ended up on the album (before Dylan decided to shift to a more "small-band approach").